Design of Consumers Credit Union’s New Headquarters Emanates from Nature

 Nearly 150 employees previously working in four separate buildings moved into a collaboration center situated among rolling hills and wooded ravines on a 23-acre site.
 The centerpiece: a contemporary, three-story, 92,000-square-foot office evoking its natural surroundings, designed to bring employees closer together while providing exceptional amenities.

-“Our new home underscores Consumers’ strong commitment to West Michigan, including its communities and local economy,” said Kit Snyder, president and CEO.
+“Our new home underscores Consumers’ strong commitment to West Michigan, including its communities and local economy,” said Kit Snyder, president and CEO at Consumers Credit Union.
 “We are very proud to open our new headquarters in Kalamazoo, where we have managed operations for more than 15 years.”

 “Our design for the new headquarters captures and manifests the core values and a sense of identity of Consumers Credit Union,” said Peter Ruggiero, AIA, design principal for HOK’s Chicago practice, which provided architectural and interior design.
 “Designed to promote communication, the open, collaborative workplace recognizes its unique surroundings through its placement on the site and the access to daylight and views afforded by the thoughtfully-designed plan.”